lvl99/blockpress/README.md

 ## Contributing

 Interested in contributing to design or development?
-You can fork and make pull requests (there's only one branch at the moment anyway).
+You can fork and make pull requests.

 I have a private Slack setup too if anyone wants to take part in real-time discussion.
 You can email <matt@lvl99.com>
 for an invite.